meganz/MEGAchat/Readme.md

 `export GYP_GENERATORS="ninja"`

 * Linux:
-Rewrite the clang download script to empty, as the download errors out because of self-signed https cert, and we don't actually need clang on Linux:
+Rewrite the clang download script to empty, as the download errors out because of self-signed https cert of the server, and we don't actually need clang on Linux:
 `echo "" > tools/clang/scripts/update.py`
+To fix an issue with missing sanitizer_options.cc, described at `https://code.google.com/p/chromium/issues/detail?id=407183`
+apply a patch to the ./DEPS file to fix it:
+`svn patch path/to/karere/platforms/linux/webrtc.patch`
 Then set the GYP options with:
 `export GYP_DEFINES="build_with_libjingle=1 build_with_chromium=0 enable_tracing=1 clang=0"`